openstack/manila/doc/source/devref/emc_isilon_driver.rst

 Isilon Driver
 =============

-The EMC Manila driver framework (EMCShareDriver) utilizes EMC storage products to provide shared filesystems to OpenStack.
-The EMC Manila driver is a plugin based driver which is designed to use different plugins to manage different EMC storage products.
+The EMC manila driver framework (EMCShareDriver) utilizes EMC storage products to provide shared filesystems to OpenStack.
+The EMC manila driver is a plugin based driver which is designed to use different plugins to manage different EMC storage products.

-The Isilon manila driver is a plugin for the EMC Manila driver framework which allows manila to interface with an Isilon backend to provide a shared filesystem.
+The Isilon manila driver is a plugin for the EMC manila driver framework which allows manila to interface with an Isilon backend to provide a shared filesystem.
 The EMC driver framework with the Isilon plugin is referred to as the "Isilon Driver" in this document.